Draw a sectional view of the human heart and label on it: Aorta, Pulmonary arteries, Vena cava, Left ventricle.

 Experience the future of education.
 Simply download our apps or reach out to us for more information.
 Let's shape the future of learning together!No signup needed.*

-Which organism/ organisms undergo aerobic respiration?
+Which organism is undergoing aerobic respiration?

-Which organism/ organisms undergo anaerobic respiration?
+Which organism is undergoing anaerobic respiration?